UnMugViolet/portfolio/README.md

 </div>

+## 👷 Disclaimers

+**This is an ongoing project and it is not done yet**.
+If you encounter any bugs it will be really helpfull if you could provide the origin of that bug, the browser you used and the device.

+**This design was not made by me**.
+All the icons, wallpaper and sounds belong to windows corporation, so there's nothing I've created here.
+All I did was copy and apply the design for the web.

+**The music component is broken**.
+It is for now "normal".
+I am still waiting for my spotify extension request to be approuved.
+That could allow users that are not on the whitelist to login to the spotify portal and use the player.
+I'll be working on a way to look at my playlist without the spotify API for those that do not have an account.

+_(If you want to test it feel free to ask using the contact form providing your email used on your Spotify account, I will add you to the whitelist and email you back)_

+## ✨ Features

+- Loading Screen & Login
+- Internationalisation 🇬🇧 En / 🇫🇷 Fr
+- Play Minesweeper
+- Reach me by email
+- See my projects
+- Notepad
+- MyCv
+- My Images
+- My Calendar
+- Listen to my playlist using Spotify API _(still not working yet)_
+- Manage the volume in the website

 ## ⚡️ Consumption

 Since WindowsXp design was not really meant to be eco friendly _(thanks to the billions of linear gradients)_